 Hardly.

-Three of the five Radnor mothers this week went public about the lasting damage of AI-generated video on their daughters and families and blasted the incident’s handling by school officials and police.
+Radnor parents this week spoke about the lasting damage of AI-generated video on their daughters and families, blasted the incident’s handling by school officials and police, and requested policy changes going forward.

-At a packed school board policy committee meeting Tuesday night, one mother, Luciana LiBrandi, called for immediate changes to district policy and the student handbook.
+At a packed school board policy committee meeting Tuesday night, one mother, Luciana LiBrandi, asked for immediate changes to district protocols, policy and the student handbook.

-Two other mothers, who asked to remain anonymous, opened up to SAVVY about her family’s trauma a few days later.
+Two other parents – a mother and a father who asked to remain anonymous – opened up to SAVVY about their family’s trauma a few days later.

 “My daughter called me crying after being interviewed one-on-one by the assistant principal.
 This occurred after we had specifically requested that we be contacted before any such meeting took place, which did not happen.
 While crying, she said, “Mom, they think I’m lying,” and asked me to pick her up from school.”
 [Radnor’s principal and 9th-grade guidance counselor were alerted by a group email from parents shortly after their daughters reported the video, the mother tells SAVVY.
 According to school officials, two calls also came in to the Safe2Say Something anonymous tipline.]